CLAS-205/sp25-site/docs/textbook/unit2/project2-compounds/index.md

 Using context clues to figure out the patterns in each of the following groups of chemical compounds with the same ending.
 In other words, what do each of these compounds have in common?

 (Hint: Look for elements or numbers in common!
-Be sure to explain the commonality so that a general audience can understand.)
+Be sure to explain the commonality so that a general audience can understand, and avoid using terminology that we haven't discussed in this class.)

 #### -ate

 - Calcium carbonate (CaCO<sub>3</sub>)
-- Sodium bicarbonate (NaHCO<sub>3</sub>)
 - Potassium nitrate (KNO<sub>3</sub>)
 - Iron phosphate (FePO<sub>4</sub>)
 - Calcum sulfate (CaSO<sub>4</sub>)